 Changes in registration are completed through your NOW account.
 Classes may be added to your schedule through NOW until midnight on the Sunday prior to the start of a course.
 Courses must be dropped online by the established deadlines.
 You are responsible for the changes made to your registration.
 Consult the academic calendar concerning deadline to drop courses.
 In addition, read the regulations regarding grades and refunds as well as financial aid, if applicable.
 Talk with your instructors and/or academic advisors prior to making such changes.
 Often, alternatives or supplementary assistance may be available which makes course completion possible.
 In addition, identify the impact of dropping specific courses on your financial aid, graduation, enrollment status, etc.

 Course Requirements:

-Faculty provide students with a syllabus for each course which contains important information about course content, objectives, grading, and attendance.
-You should attend the first class to make sure, that you understand what is expected.
+Instructors give students a syllabus for each course that includes essential details about the course content, objectives, grading, and attendance.
+It's important to attend the first class to understand what is expected.

 Class Loads: